xuejie-yu/stock_portfolio/README.md

 Download the repository with `git` or just simply download as `zip` file and uncompressed it.
 Put the app in proper place that you feel comfortable with.
 ## How to start the app
 - Step 1, Open `Terminal` from your laptop.
 - Step 2, Navigate to the root of the application.
 For the users without deep knowledge about `Terminal`, simply type `cd` and space.
 Then drag/drop the folder to the terminal, the path should be filled automatically.
 Then press `Enter` button.
 Now you should be in the folder with the display similar to `~/Downalods/stock_porfolio`.
+Please make sure you are already in the root of the app.
+If you download as zip, the folder may be wrapper with one more layer.
 - Step 3, Type `npm install` to install all the dependency needed for the app. **This is required only for first time.**
 - Step 4, Type `npm run build` to build the app for your local environment.
 You should see the message like `info  - Generating static pages` if you have it successfully built. **This is required only for first time.**
 - Step 5, Type `npm start` to start the app.
 You should see the message `ready - started server on http://localhost:3000`.
 - Open the browser and type `localhost:3000`, you should be able to see the app.

-Step 1,2,5 are required for starting the app.
+PS: Step 1,2,5 are required everytime when you want to start the app.
 Step 3,4 are only required for the first time.
 ## How to configure the portfolio
 Once you have the app running properly, you should see the page, like
 ![initial page](/docs/init.png)